 - negative criteria (negative).

-The biggest impact on purchase has certain criterion, the more points we should give for it.
+The bigger the impact a certain factor has on a purchase, the more points we should give it.
 Moreover, the purchase of different products may be followed by another type of behavior.
-Therefore, you should think about different scores depending on the product category, even for the same client, and gather as much information about him – the more you know about the client, the better you can prepare its scoring.
+Therefore, you should think about different scores depending on the product category, even for the same client, and gather as much information as possible – the more you know about the client, the better you can prepare the scoring.

 A profile of each of our clients will be defined in real time according to two coordinates (formal and implied).
-It should also establish the number thresholds points divided into two categories, so that we can assign each client to a group called hot, warm and cold leads (or respectively, ready for immediate sale, requiring support of the decision and which are still at the beginning of the purchasing path).
-To illustrate the method how assign leads to each other of the three areas outlined above, one and the other data can be presented on one chart.
+It should also establish the number of points divided into two categories, so that we can assign each client to a group of hot, warm and cold leads (or those ready for immediate sale, those requiring support of the decision and others still at the beginning of the purchasing path).
+To illustrate the method of how to assign leads to each of the three areas outlined above, all the data can be presented on one chart.
 Customer involvement on the horizontal axis, and its fit to our product on vertical.
-Thus, most priority for us would be to support this contact, which is in the upper right corner of the chart.
+Thus, the highest priority should be to support contacts in the upper right corner of the chart.

-In preparing the scoring system clients should be thoroughly assessed, not favor.
-For example, one who is very active on the website, social media, but had never bought anything, because he views a page just out of curiosity.
-Generally, the sales department should be interested in a client who has a balanced ratio of formal and implied features.
-You should also educate clients.
-If you sell a product/service, which can vary depending on what the knowledge that client has about it, you can educate them on basis of scoring
+In preparing the scoring system customers should be thoroughly assessed to ensure that the points they are assingned is not misleading for the sales team.
+For example, a customer who is very active on the website and social media, but had never bought anything because he views a page just out of curiosity is not a solid lead.
+Generally, the sales department should be interested in customers who have a balanced ratio of formal and implied features.
+You should also educate customers.
+If customer knowledge varies greatly about your product or service, you can educate them on basis of scoring.

-You should also remember about validity period of the scoring and the fact that the effectiveness of the scoring system is very strongly influenced by the quality of the client base and the number of different information that it gathered there.
-If, in addition, to data about network activity we have data on activity in the real world, we can look at client behavior from a much wider perspective.
+You should also remember to consider the validity period of the scoring and the fact that the effectiveness of the scoring system is very strongly influenced by the quality of the client base and the number of different pieces of information that it has gathered.
+If, in addition to data about network activity we have data on activity in the real world, we can look at client behavior from a much wider perspective.
 According to research by Marketo in 2014, if the quality of our leads increased by 10%, sales efficiency increases by 40%.
-Remember to collect client data from every possible source, their appropriate storage, analysis and above all drawing conclusions
+Remember to collect client data from every possible source to make the most informed decisions about crafting the best marketing strategy.

-The most important benefit of scoring clients is to shorten the purchasing cycle and increase the likelihood of conversion.
-It also gives you the ability to customize marketing to client behavior and prioritization of its operating (hot lead, lead warm, cold lead) at every stage of the purchasing path.
-Such activities are made to establish a relationship with the client and build commitment, and consequently an increase in its satisfaction with products and services that you offer.
+The most important benefit of scoring clients is shortening the purchasing cycle and increasing the likelihood of conversion.
+It also gives you the ability to customize marketing to client behavior and prioritize how it operates (hot lead, lead warm, cold lead) at every stage of the purchasing path.
+Such activities establish a relationship with the client and build commitment, and consequently an increase in its satisfaction with the products and services that you offer.

-Research shows that 68% of marketers believe a well-functioning system of scoring and suitability of the content marketing has two factors that have the greatest impact on the revenues of the company.
-However, the preparation of the effective solution is not so simple.
-As was written in this article, a well-functioning system of scoring is based on qualitative database, overall (omnichannel) approach to the client and using complicated algorithms.
-One of the tools that provides solutions to that kind of scoring is a marketing platform Synerise.
-It will help you build and manage quality database, collect a variety of data about your clients (online & offline), and process them based on advanced algorithms.
-As a result, you prepare attractive and effective scoring system, which will positively affect the level of sales and client satisfaction.
+Research shows that 68% of marketers believe a well-functioning system of scoring and appropriate content marketing are the two factors that have the greatest impact on company revenue.
+However, the preparation of an effective solution is not so simple.
+As was mentioned, a well-functioning system of scoring is based on a qualitative database, an overall (omnichannel) approach to the client and the use of complicated algorithms.
+One of the tools that provides solutions to that kind of scoring is the Synerise marketing platform.
+It will help you build and manage a quality database, collect a variety of data about your clients (online & offline), and process them based on advanced algorithms.
+As a result, you can prepare an attractive and effective scoring system that will positively affect the level of sales and client satisfaction.